greeshmasunil10/winter-ly-front-end/README.md

 # :snowflake: [Winterly](http://winter-ly.com/) :snowflake: Frontend

 ## What is Winterly:grey_question:
 * An ecommerce platform to sell online.
-The frontend is developed using React (create-react-app) and Bootstrap 4.
+The frontend is developed using React and Bootstrap 4.

 ## Deployed
 * The fully functional ecommerce web application "Winterly" , is deployed to Digital ocean.